Do1e

 mkdir -p "$(dirname "$dst")"

-rsync -a --info=progress2 "$src" "$dst"
+rsync -ah --info=progress2 "$src" "$dst"

 }

-Send Email Notifications After Training Ends/Fails#
+Send Email Notification After Training Ends/Fails#

 Add the following Python code at the end of your training script.